Holiday Shopping: Winter Jewelry Trends

 Winter Fashion Tip #2: Round & Smooth Jewelry is Best

 For dressy winter events, pearl accessories are perfectly safe.
 Their smooth surface won't damage your beautiful cold weather ensembles.
-Gorgeous, elegant and opulent, pearls will always be appropriate for any upscale setting.
+Gorgeous, elegant and opulent, a doze of pearls will always be appropriate for any upscale setting.
 Usually worn in a pure white or grey color, they are also an excellent choice for people who want to step their outfit up a notch without going crazy with color.

 Winter Fashion Trends #1: Adjustable Jewelry

 Look out for signs of heat exposure when engaged in indoor activities.
 In the winter time, excessive heating may make your fingers and wrists swell during indoor activities, making rings and bracelets potentially tight & unpleasant.

 On the opposite side, the cold can cause your fingers and wrists to shrink when enjoying outdoor activities.
 This may make your jewelry dangerously loose.

 It will be much more secure to have an adjustable bracelet or wrist cuff to avoid jewels from sliding off and getting buried in the snow.
 If you will find yourself constantly transitioning between indoor and outdoor activities during the cold season, definitely opt for jewelry with adjustable settings.